cjphawes/hangman-project-three/TESTING.md

 #### Compatibility testing

 Testing was completed on Google Chrome, Microsoft Edge, Firefox web browsers.
+As you go through the videos you will also see all of the user validation works correctly and the inputs the user makes create the correct response as per the code.

 - Google Chrome